BramhiC/Millardia-kondana-genomics-pipeline/README.md

 Population genetics pipeline for M.kondana
 # Millardia kondana whole-genome population genomics pipeline

-This repository contains the analysis workflow used for whole-genome population genomics of the endangered Kondana soft-furred rat (*Millardia kondana*) across four isolated high-elevation plateau populations in the northern Western Ghats, India.
+This repository contains the analysis workflow to use for whole-genome population genomics of the endangered Kondana soft-furred rat (*Millardia kondana*) across four isolated high-elevation plateau populations in the northern Western Ghats, India.

 ---